OasisLMF/OasisPiWind/README.md

 ## Testing the keys server

 The `./src/oasis_keys_server` submodule contains a set of Python test cases which you can run against a locally running keys server for a defined model.
-The tests require configuration information which can be found in an INI file `KeysServerTests.ini` located in `./tests/keys_server_tests/data/<model ID>`.
+The tests require configuration information which can be found in an INI file `KeysServerTests.ini` located in `OasisPiWind/tests/keys_server_tests/data/<model ID>`.
 If this subfolder and file does not exist then you will have to create it.
 The file should define some files and keys server properties needed to run the tests.

-    [Default]
+    MODEL_VERSION_FILE_PATH=../../../tests/keys_server_tests/data/PiWind/ModelVersion.csv

-    MODEL_VERSION_FILE_PATH=/path/to/your/OasisPiWind/tests/keys_server_tests/data/<model ID>/ModelVersion.csv
+    KEYS_DATA_PATH=../../../keys_data/PiWind

-    SAMPLE_CSV_MODEL_EXPOSURES_FILE_PATH=/path/to/your/OasisPiWind/tests/keys_server_tests/data/<model ID>/<model loc. test CSV file>
+    SAMPLE_CSV_MODEL_EXPOSURES_FILE_PATH=../../../tests/keys_server_tests/data/PiWind/oasislmf_piwind_model_loc_test.csv

-    SAMPLE_JSON_MODEL_EXPOSURES_FILE_PATH=/path/to/your/OasisPiWind/tests/keys_server_tests/data/<model ID>/<model loc. test JSON file>
+    SAMPLE_JSON_MODEL_EXPOSURES_FILE_PATH=../../../tests/keys_server_tests/data/PiWind/oasislmf_piwind_model_loc_test.json

     KEYS_SERVER_HOSTNAME_OR_IP=localhost

     KEYS_SERVER_PORT=5000

+These paths are relative to the location of `OasisPiWind/tests/keys_server_tests/data/<model ID>`.
 Make sure the paths exist and the server hostname/IP and port are correct.
-Then copy the INI file (`./tests/keys_server_tests/data/PiWind/KeysServerTests.ini`) to `./src/oasis_keys_server/tests` and then run
+Then copy this INI file to `OasisPiWind/src/oasis_keys_server/tests` and then run

     python -m unittest -v KeysServerTests